-First of all, there is no magic right or wrong advice to staying well and avoiding getting sick eating in Vietnam.
+First of all, there is no magic right or wrong advice to staying well and how to avoid getting sick eating in Vietnam.
 However, if you take multiple, sensible precautions then you greatly reduce that risk.
+Win, win.

 A nutritional therapist’s dream

 So let me start with saying that by eating largely gluten & dairy-free, fresh, unprocessed foods and long-cooked broths your tummy is in for a real treat.
 As a nutritional therapist and foodie, this is a fabulous way of eating for your health and your tummy.
 That is unless you plan to tuck into the carb-and-sugar-overload international hotel breakfast which would make even the hardiest digestive tract run in the opposite direction.
 Or fill up on Asian junk food from the Circle K stores.
 However, if you plan to eat like the locals do, then you’re onto a winner.
 But, and this is a big but, the cleanliness and sanitation is nowhere near what you’re used to in Europe or North America.
 Therefore this can put you at high risk of picking up unwanted pathogens such as bacteria or parasites.

 Mostly, the bugs work their way through with no lasting ill-effect.
 In milder cases you may feel ill for a few days with no serious repercussions when home.
 Some cases are more serious forms of gastroenteritis (food poisoning), which cause continuing issues throughout your holiday and even when back home.
 This is often diagnosed later on under the umbrella term IBS, or more specifically, post-infectious IBS.
 With a dysbiotic state (imbalance of good and bad bacteria) in your digestive system, many health issues can occur as a result of your immune system being under attack from resident pathogens that snuck in when travelling.
 As a nutritional therapist, I see this every day in my digestive health clinic, and whilst my intention is not to scare you, it is to encourage you to be cautious.